 And just like that, the production process kicks into high gear.
 Their website shows where the board is in the process at any given time so I can track how things are going at each stage.

 The totally crazy part is that to get 5 circuit boards built, populated with parts, and then shipped via DHL 2-day service was a grand total of $80 (not including a $9 off coupon).
 The other choice would be to have 5 PCBs fabricated but only 2 of them assembled.
 That would have been $12 cheaper.
-So blew the extra $12 I got all 5 assembled .
-If I blow one up during testing, it's not a disaster!
+So blew the extra $12 and got all 5 assembled .
+If I were to blow one up during testing, it would not be a disaster.

 I submitted the files on a Wednesday morning at 8AM PDT, or 11PM in China.
 They started working on things first thing in the China morning while I was eating dinner.
 The boards were through the PCB fabrication process in just over 24 hours.
 It would appear that when you use JCLPCB's assembly process, the PCBs are fabricated at a special factory where they do both PCB fab and assembly.
 That means that the bare PCBs don't need to get shipped anywhere for the assembly phase.
 Sure enough, the assembly process began 11 hours after the PCBs exited their final inspection phase.
 The assembly and reflow operations only took 2 hours.
 I am hoping that the boards get shipped on China's Monday morning (my Sunday evening).
 Maybe I will have them by Thursday this week.